cosmia opera collective

 GREEN ROOM (2026)

-GREEN ROOM is an upcoming one-act operetta inspired by the article “The Disruptive Comforts of Drag: (Trans)Gender Performances among Prisoners of War in Russia, 1914–1920” by Iris Rachamimov.
+GREEN ROOM is a one-act chamber opera inspired by the article “The Disruptive Comforts of Drag: (Trans)Gender Performances among Prisoners of War in Russia, 1914–1920” by Iris Rachamimov.

-music and libretto in denglisch by cecelia olszewski
+music and libretto in english and german by cecelia olszewski

 with primary source translations by iris rachamimov